usds/techfar-hub-website-v3/How-To-Update/navigation.md

 Each dropdown of the main global navigation is a _link stanza_ that has `children`, which are just a list of link stanzas.
 The items in the dropdown are the `children`.
 Read these like an outline --- the indentation of a list

-While you can technically add another dropdown using this mechanism, you shouldn't; the design is setup for the number we have.
+While you can technically add another top-level dropdown using this mechanism, you shouldn't; the design is setup for the number we have.
 You can, however, add, rephrase, and re-order links in the each dropdown by changing the `children` for a given dropdown.

+You can and **should** add new pages under exsiting top-level drop-downs --- that's the whole point of this system.

 ### Secondary global navigation